 (Produced as part of my residency at Saha Studio in Istanbul, Turkiye, 2024.)

-MUSAKHAN anchors OPUS’s exploration in a profoundly historical and political context.
+MUSSAKHAN anchors OPUS’s exploration in a profoundly historical and political context.
 Musakhan is a national Palestinian dish with sumac-spiced chicken, sweet onions, pine nuts, and taboon bread.
 More than a culinary tradition, it is a cultural signifier of home, resilience, and historical continuity.
 Within OPUS, Musakhan is not just food but a text; its preparation and consumption are a performance embedded in layers of meaning.

 Powder-coated metal, 300 x 200 x 132 cm.